warmana/cloudant-docs-fork/docs2017/src/guides/backup-guide.md

 You can also restore the document to the version that was current on a particular date, if it is available within the granularity of the delta.

-<aside class="warning" role="complementary" aria-label="mustbestatic">Documents must be static before restoring from backup.
+>   **Note**: Documents must be static before restoring from backup.
     In other words,
-the document should not be constantly receiving changes and updates.</aside>
+    the document should not be constantly receiving changes and updates.

 For more complex restores,
-such as a full database restore, request assistance from Cloudant support.
+such as a full database restore, request assistance from [Cloudant support](mailto:support@cloudant.com){:new_window}.

 ## Using the Dashboard